Contact Info

 Call 911 if you experience sudden severe shortness of breath at rest, chest pain that radiates, fainting or near‑fainting, a rapid heart rate over 120 bpm with dizziness, or bluish lips/fingertips.

-What Are the 10 Causes of High Blood Pressure?
+What Is the Main Cause of High Blood Pressure?

 Medical Health Zone